Breastfeeding is a wonderful, magical thing. Feeding your baby with liquid gold that you made yourself? Well, that all

 The truth of the matter is, breastfeeding can be really hard work too.
 Not Mummy and baby “take” to it immediately.
 It is a skill to be learned.

 Having breastfed all 4 of my children until the recommended “into the second year”, I have picked up a trick or two to make the whole process easier.
-Read on for tips and tricks to make you’re breastfeeding journey go smoothly, or scroll to the bottom of the post to watch me talking about all of these tips in a Facebook Live video.
+Read on for tips and tricks to make you’re breastfeeding journey go smoothly, or watch the video to hear me chat everything that I have learned.

 Quench That Thirst